 If there is a significant change to any of the information contained in this document, we will provide you with an update as soon as possible.

-ReSolve is incorporated under the laws of Canada and its head office is located at 1 Adelaide Street East, Suite 2000, Toronto, Ontario M5C 2V9.
+ReSolve is incorporated under the laws of Canada and its head office is located at 401 Bay Street, 16th Floor, Toronto, ON M5H 2Y4, Canada.
 ReSolve is registered as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador, and as a Portfolio Manager and Exempt Market Dealer ("EMD") in Ontario, Alberta, British Columbia and Newfoundland and Labrador.
 ReSolve is also registered as a commodity trading manager in Ontario and Derivatives Portfolio Manager in Quebec.
 ReSolve may also apply to be registered in additional jurisdictions as its business dictates.
 The Firm’s principal Canadian regulator is the Ontario Securities Commission.

 In the U.S., ReSolve is registered with the United States Securities and Exchange Commission as a Registered Investment Advisor (RIA), and with the Commodity Futures Trading Commission as a Commodity Trading Advisor and Commodity Pool Operator.
 This latter registration is administered through the National Futures Association.

 As a registrant under securities laws, ReSolve must deal fairly, honestly and in good faith with its clients.
 The Firm is also required to devote such time and attention and exercise such degree of care, diligence and skill as a prudent and experienced investment adviser would exercise in comparable circumstances.